 What fruit?
 We budget a set amount of your purchase for fruit and give out set quantities/members.
 Members are welcome to take less, but will have maximum made available.
 Larger quantities can be pre-purchased on the online farm store.
 Fruit will come from local fruit producers mostly in Wisconsin and/or Michigan.
 Occasionally we work with folks from Illinois or Indiana.
 We strive to source certified organic when it is available, but will work with smaller family farms and producers that practice IPM methods.
 We hope to bring in cherries, blueberries, peaches, and apples.
 In addition we will look for some berries, like raspberry and strawberry (these particular fruits don’t hold or travel well, making them challenging to manage, so will not be a large part of fruit availability).

 What if I am the last person to get food?
 Will I still have choice or will I be stuck with what is left?
-We will bringing plenty of food each week throughout the entire 8 months, so that even the last member to get delivery will still have a wide range of options.
+We will bringing plenty of food each week throughout the entire season, so that even the last member to get delivery will still have a wide range of options.
 We will also carefully monitor our inventory so that everyone has equal access to what the farm has produced.

 What if I need to drop out of the program?
 We understand that life does happen.
 In addition, joining a CSA is making an investment in and commitment to your farmer.
 The farmer is then able to plan accordingly; hire, purchase seed and equipment, and plant.
 In the “Choice” CSA program the cancellation fee will be 1/6 of the total cost of your member program (i.e 1 months worth).

 Can I work for my food?
 Yes, please visit the worker share program tab on our website for more details.